HagridLeVrai/ReverseEngineeringCTFs/README.md

 # ASSEMBLY TUTO

+Assembly tutorial that we did at the start of the workshop

 ## 01) Return 42

 Start by saving the old stackframe by saving ebp address in the stack.